TCL Technology

-TCL Technology Group Corp. (originally an abbreviation for The Creative Life) is a Chinese partially state-owned electronics company headquartered in Huizhou, Guangdong province.
+TCL Technology Group Corp. (an abbreviation for Telecom Communications Limited), claimed to be an abbreviation for The Creative Life, is a Chinese partially state-owned electronics company headquartered in Huizhou, Guangdong province.
 TCL develops, manufactures, and sells consumer electronics like television sets, mobile phones, air conditioners, washing machines, refrigerators, and small electrical appliances.
 In 2010, it was the world's 25th-largest consumer electronics producer.
 On 7 February 2020, TCL Corporation changed its name to TCL Technology.
 It was the second-largest television manufacturer by market share in 2022 and 2023.